Olgagr/neck/README.md

       as `window.App.Example`.
     * Finally, when first and second try will fail, it will rise an error.
     * **Loading templates always done**: Template can be plain text.
 Function will not rise error after two above cases and return `route` parameter as string.

-When your application environment use other than CommonJS or global scope dependency injection you can easily overwrite `load` function.
-As is written above, Neck always sends information about what kind of dependency is needed with `type` property in `options` (second argument).

 ### Neck.Controller